sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

    ``afl.finalists`` variable in the |aflsmall_finalists|_ data set

 .. ----------------------------------------------------------------------------

+What we *could* do is read through all 400 entries and count the number of occasions on which each team name appears in our list of finalists, thereby producing a **frequency table**.
+However, that would be mindless and boring: exactly the sort of task that computers are great at.
+So let’s use jamovi to do this for us.
+Under ``Exploration`` → ``Descriptives`` click the small check box labelled ``Frequency tables`` and you should get something like :numref:`fig-aflsmall_finalists_mode`.

 Now that we have our frequency table we can just look at it and see that, over the 24 years for which we have data, Geelong has played in